 The quarterly balance of payments and international investment position are compiled using data from three consecutive months (e.g. January, February, March), with the release of this information generally occurring on the first Tuesday of the third month following the end of the quarter (e.g. data for June quarter will be released on the first Tuesday in September).

 The main data sources for goods, selected services, income, financial account and the international investment position provide timely information relating to the latest quarter.
 Some data are collected with a lag of one or two quarters (e.g. expenditure by travellers), are available annually (e.g. fees paid by foreign students studying in Australia) or less frequently (e.g. information about embassies and consulates in Australia).

 The ABS uses several estimation methods to account for the less timely source data.
 Extrapolation methods are used to project particular series forward until survey or administrative results are available.
 Similarly, when data sources or data models provide data on a less frequent basis than quarterly, data are interpolated between periods to obtain sufficiently frequent estimates.

 The general policy adopted in relation to revisions is to incorporate more accurate data for recent quarters into the estimates as they become available.
-However, to minimise disruption to the historical time series, revisions affecting periods prior to the previous financial year are usually applied once a year - in the June quarter issue for income, financial account and international investment position and in the September quarter issue for goods, services and capital account.
+However, to minimise disruption to the historical time series, revisions affecting periods prior to the previous financial year are usually applied once a year - in the June quarter issue for income, capital account, financial account and international investment position and in the September quarter issue for goods and services.